How I Learned to Grow From What I Been Through

 When your life is "falling apart," it is easy to become discouraged.
-For that reason, it's essential to question the very existence that allows your being.
-Moreover, one of the greatest moments in our lives should turn from learning difficult life's experience, no matter how large or small they may seem.
+For that reason, it's necessary to seek ways to stay positive and reflect on the difficulty of living life on life’s terms.
+Moreover, one of the greatest moments in our lives should come from learning difficult life's experience, no matter how large or small they may seem.
 Besides, if you are open to the lessons from hardships, disappointments, and failures, you can build an entirely new life and keep moving forward.
 I have had a season of life where I felt like a big hole has opened up in the earth, and I fell in.
 And, the most challenging part is regardless of how hard I struggle to climb out; I just couldn't seem to.
 During my road to self-discovery, a journey of finding life's purpose, I re-read a journal I wrote years ago at one of my lowest moments.
 Although I did not realize it then, I died a little inside and was reborn to rise again as a wiser version of myself.
 That very day I learn when life gets hard, live through it and grow through it.

 As I experience feeling stagnant inside, I can remember living life as to where I felt utterly helpless and powerless as I wonder as if there anything I could do that would make any difference.
 Also, I felt the need to take the time to reflect on the person I am — and the woman I desire to be.
 Without goals and a purpose, it's easy over time, to change into someone you do not want to become.
 However, for the most part, I have watched the person I care about the most suffer and ache with the deepest soul wounds.
 Additionally, I had the pleasure of thoroughly living a lavish life and as there’s nothing else for me to do but shop, overspend and give to family and friends as they hang around just to use me for convenience.